pic-protocol/pic-spec/draft/0.1/pic-spec.md

 ### 1.1 Scope

 This specification defines the Provenance Identity Continuity (PIC) Model for distributed execution systems.
+The specification includes:

-The PIC Model establishes causal invariants that MUST hold for any execution to be considered valid under its principles.
+1. **Formal Model**: Causal invariants and execution semantics that MUST hold for any execution to be considered PIC-compliant

-The PIC Model does not prescribe system architecture, deployment topology, trust boundaries, or specific protocol implementations.
-Instead, it defines execution semantics and causal invariants that eliminate confused deputy conditions by construction.
+2. **Architecture and Components**: Reference architecture defining the separation between untrusted execution (Executors) and trusted validation (CAT/Trust Plane)
+3. **Implementation Considerations**: Deployment patterns, integration strategies, and performance trade-offs for practical adoption

+The PIC Model establishes a foundational execution model that eliminates confused deputy conditions by construction.
+While the specification provides reference architecture and implementation guidance, it does not mandate specific protocol encodings, wire formats, or cryptographic primitives.
+These are defined in separate PIC Protocol specifications.

+**Normative vs. Informative**:

+- Sections 1-3 define **normative** requirements (terminology, architecture, invariants)
+- Sections 4-5 provide **informative** guidance (data model examples, implementation considerations)
+- Appendices provide **informative** context (authorship, references)

 ### 1.2 Normative Language